 “[Whether numbers were discovered or invented] is the oldest and the simplest of all questions regarding the nature of mathematical truths.
 History gives no universally accepted answer to it” 2.

 Bell was a gifted story-teller and went here for dramatic effect.
 The question may be simple, but old it is not.

 Until the current century, people rarely, if ever, doubted the once universally accepted bedrock principle that numbers and mathematics were “out there” and not invented by humans.
-Here are some comments on this subject which the mathematician Bonnie Gold wrote recently in a review of two books on the philosophy of mathematics:
+Here are some comments on this subject which the mathematician Bonnie Gold wrote in 1999 in a review of two books on the philosophy of mathematics: